 For the most part, you’re going to be aware of when your dog has an upset stomach.
 Most dogs vomit, having gurgling stomachs, or get flatulent when they aren’t feeling well.
 Some also deal with diarrhea, while others might try to avoid food or even start licking the floor in order to feel better.
-All of these symptoms are not only signs of an upset stomach, but also signs that your dog might have something more pressing going on, such as gastroenteritis.
+All of these symptoms are not only signs of an upset stomach, but also signs that your dog might have something more pressing going on, such as gastroenteritis (1).

 While the symptoms above might rate a little bit of concern, there are some symptoms that can accompany them that will necessitate you to take your dog directly to a vet.
 Vomiting is one of the big signs that there is a problem; a dog who vomits once might be fine, but a dog who keeps throwing up may be in trouble.
 Other symptoms like lethargy, continual nervousness, and dehydration are also signs that something more serious than just an upset stomach is going on.

-As a rule, you should always try to be safe rather than sorry.
+For the same reasons that pet owners opt to buy dog insurance, it’s usually better to be safe rather than sorry.
 If you think that your pet has a symptom that might be a little more severe than average, you should go ahead and take him or her to the vet just to have things checked out.
 There’s definitely never a time when getting a little bit of professional advice is going to hurt your dog.

 Important First Steps to take